MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ```

 [`add_post_bacc()`](https://midfieldr.github.io/midfieldr/reference/add_post_bacc.md)
-adds a column indicating the term status for every student in the
+adds a column indicating the student’s first degree term (if any) and
+the status or every term with respect to the first degree term.
+The new
-record.
-The new columns are documented in
+columns are documented in
 [`?add_post_bacc`](https://midfieldr.github.io/midfieldr/reference/add_post_bacc.md).

 ``` r